Whip up this Sweet and Savory Vegetarian Cornish Pasties recipe next time you need an easy and versatile appetizer!

 - Heat the olive oil in a large skillet set over medium-high heat.
 Once the oil is shimmering, add the carrot, parsnip, turnip, and rutabaga; saute for 5 to 7 minutes, until lightly browned.

 - Preheat the oven to 375 degrees.
-Use a biscuit cutter or wide-mouth glass to cut the pie crusts into 5" circles.
+Use a biscuit cutter or wide-mouth glass to cut the pie crusts into 4" circles.
+You will get 3 smaller circles out of each pie crust for a total of 9 pasties.
 Place the circles on parchment-lined baking sheets and fill each with a heaping tablespoon of filling.
 Wet the rim of the circles with beaten egg, fold in half, and seal by either hand-pinching or pressing with the tines of a fork.
 Brush the tops of the sealed pasties with beaten egg and bake for 25 to 30 minutes, until golden brown and flaky.

 My good friends over at Frontier Co-op compensated me for my time to create this recipe.
 As always, all content and opinions are my own!